inancgumus/learngo/ROADMAP-EXPERIENCED.md

 This course starts from the most basics than advances toward the end, step by step.
 So, the complexity of the topics increases on each step.
 I've intentionally designed it so to make it easy for everyone.

-If you think some of the topics are easy for you, then just watch the recap lectures and skip the lectures in that section altogether, you can always come back to them later.
+If you think some of the topics are easy for you, then watch the recap lectures and skip the lectures in that section altogether, you can always come back to them later.

-BTW, if you're also wondering about why should you learn Go, then just scroll down to the bottom of this article.
+BTW, if you're also wondering about why should you learn Go, then scroll down to the bottom of this article.

 ---